 Although we can experience these intensified energy points in our bodies, Indian philosophy attributes far more to the chakra system than simple physical locations.
 Indian and Chinese cultures traditionally see life from a very different perspective from the modern western view of mind and body.
 In these systems, there is no differentiation at all between the physical realm, the mental and the spiritual.
 Therefore, each chakra is also considered to manifest characteristics that relate to the entire spectrum of our life experience.

 For instance, the Root chakra, which is situated at the base of the spine or at the perineum, is also associated with the colour red, a sense of foundation or security, a general ease at being in a physical body and on the physical plane, a connection to family and ancestry, and the ability to feel safe.
-The Heart chakra on the other hand, which is situated at the middle of the chest, is also associated with the colour green, the ability to love and also to be loved, the sense of touch, balance between the male and female aspects of the self, security in relationships, and a sense of quiet and peaceful joy.
+The Heart chakra on the other hand, which is situated at the middle of the chest, is also associated with the colour green, the ability to love and also to be loved, the sense of touch, connection with others, balance between the male and female aspects of the self, security in relationships, and a sense of quiet and peaceful joy.